-> Unfortunately, by the time a customer has been scammed and leaves a bad review on your site, a lot of damage has already been done.
+Unfortunately, by the time a customer has been scammed and leaves a bad review on your site, a lot of damage has already been done.
 You may have lost that customer indefinitely, and many others may be turned away.
-Services like Red Points’ brand protection help you be proactive in finding and addressing online scammers.
+Red Points’ brand protection service help you be proactive in finding and addressing online scammers.

 Social media is a growing spot for online shoppers, and one of the most common places for customers to get scammed.
 Creating fake social media accounts takes less time and is easier than creating a copied website or false marketplace account in many cases.